What Karma Am I Paying For?

 The question 'what karma am I paying for' is older than recorded Vedic literature.
 The careful answer reads the chart's specific karmic indicators — Ketu's placement (the past-life signature), the 12th house (dissolution and karmic completion), the Atmakaraka, and the Mahadasha currently activating these.

-This produces a portrait of the karmic theme being worked rather than a list of misdeeds.
+Reading these indicators produces a portrait of the karmic theme being worked rather than a list of misdeeds.
 The framing matters: karma in Vedic interpretation is education, not retribution.

 Ketu and the past-life signature